deannabosschert/functional-programming/.github/ISSUE_TEMPLATE/peer-review---onderzoeksvraag.md

 ---
-name: "Peer review \U0001F465"
+name: "Peer review: Onderzoeksvraag \U0001F465"
-about: Use this template to create issues during the peer reviews.
+about: Use this template to create issues about the onderzoeksvraag during the peer reviews.
-title: "Peer review \U0001F465"
+title: "Peer review: Onderzoeksvraag \U0001F465"
-labels: 'peer-review'
+labels: 'peer-review-onderzoeksvraag'
 assignees: ''

 ---